 The host is another Rotorua gem who looks after her guests like they were her own.

 Wanting a largish family get-together?
 This is the place for it.
 They've got the accommodation, privacy and spaciousness to play together or chill-out alone.
 It's a slam dunk.

-If you're after fast food to go, nearby, in fact on the turnoff from the main road, is a McDonald's.
+If you're after fast food to go, nearby, in fact on the turnoff from the main Te Ngae Road, is a McDonald's.
 Closer still (a few minutes walk) is the Wai Ora Lakeside Spa Resort where you can make use of the restaurant or pampering facilities.
-The kiddies might enjoy checking out the Te Amorangi Museum (around the corner) too.
-A model train runs every Thursday and Sunday.

 If it's stocking up on groceries you want, the Te Ngae Shopping Center is a short drive towards town with the Redwood Shopping Center a bit further on again.
-Grab some steak and make use of the motels bbq facility.
+Grab some steak at the Redwoods Butchery and make use of the motels bbq facility.
 How's that?